frhndevweb/frhndevweb/README.md

 ## 💡 About Me

-- **Full-Stack Developer** skilled in both frontend and backend technologies.
+- **Frontend Developer** skilled in both HTML5 CSS3 and JavaScript technologies.
 - Dedicated to building user-friendly, high-performance applications.
 - Enthusiast in **ethical hacking** with a focus on improving cybersecurity measures.